Table of Contents

 5. You have to rush for kids

 One of the major late marriage problems women face is about rushing into the ‘kids discussion’ soon after the marriage.
+Babies are one of the most discussed concerns of delayed marriages and it’s impossible to ignore the topic.

 Many people will suggest you not to wait and have the baby as soon as possible, leaving you with little time to enjoy the ‘just married’ phase.
 Another issue could be the possibility of dying off while your kid is too young to be independent.
+An advantage of marriage at appropriate age is that you can enjoy some time with your spouse before having kids.
+You’re also physically healthier and more able to run around after little ones that you would be in your 30s and 40s.

 Rushing into the ‘kids discussion’

-6. You might face complicated conception
+6. You might face complications while conceiving

 Even though science now allows for various methods of conception, if you want to go for it in the all-natural method, some complications could arise.
-Women who marry late panic and fret about having children.
+Women who marry late panic often fret about having children.
 Their anxiety can also delay achieving pregnancy.
 Plus it’s more likely to cause genetic problems in the kids once you are over your prime biological time for conception.
 However, both of you may decide to be childfree too and there are benefits to that too.

 7. Your sexual activity is compromised